Skip to main content

 The Real Value of a Custom Pine Script

-Want an RSI that looks across different timeframes for you?
-Or a custom tool to visualize order flow?
-Pine Script makes it possible.
+Want an RSI that reads across multiple timeframes?
+Or a custom order flow visualization?
+Pine Script makes both possible.

-At first, hiring a pro sounds like the perfect solution.
-You explain your idea, they handle the complicated coding, and you get a clean, working script for your trading.
-It’s tempting, and there’s no shortage of people offering the service on sites like Upwork, Fiverr, and Freelancer.
+At first, hiring a pro sounds perfect.
+You explain your idea, they write the code, you get a working script.
+Simple.
+There's no shortage of freelancers on Upwork, Fiverr, and Freelancer.

 What You'll Likely Pay